Liberty Theatre: 1900s and 1910s

 The Liberty Theatre opened on October 10, 1904, with the revue The Rogers Brothers in Paris.
 This was followed the next month by Little Johnny Jones, the first large musical written by George M. Cohan.
 The Liberty hosted several hit productions in its early years, largely consisting of comedies, dramas, or musicals.
-The Liberty's second season included The Rogers Brothers in Ireland in late 1905, as well as the comedy-drama The Clansman and the musical Lincoln in early 1906.
+The Liberty's second season included The Rogers Brothers in Ireland in late 1905, as well as the comedy-drama The Clansman, the Christmas musical The Gingerbread Man, and the musical Lincoln in early 1906.
 During the 1906–1907 season, Eleanor Robson produced several plays at the Liberty, and the theater also hosted The Follies of 1907, the first edition of the annual Ziegfeld Follies revue.
 The Rogers Brothers presented The Rogers Brothers in Panama in 1907, but, amid decreasing popularity, the brothers never performed at the Liberty again.
 Margaret Mayo's play Polly of the Circus opened in December 1907 and was a hit, running for 160 performances.
 Other shows in the Liberty Theatre's early years included The Redskins in 1906 with Tyrone Power Sr., as well as Wildfire in 1908 with Lillian Russell.